mmry3/livestream-Record-w.tv/README.md

 # Livestream Recorder W.tv

-Parallel monitor and record Livestream on w.tv
+Parallel monitor and record Livestream on w.tv.

 Bash.
-Using ffmpeg, curl, jq
+Using ffmpeg, curl, jq.

-Record in current directory.
+Record in current directory there is script.

 ### Requirements:
 ```